-The following links and references are on the regional geology and terminology of the North Sea, including those used to construct this website.
+The following links and references are on the regional offshore geology and terminology of the UK Continental Shelf (UKCS) and the North Sea, including those used to construct this website.
 Where possible, links to open access material have been listed.

 Revision of the existing UK North Sea lithostratigraphical nomenclature and the establishment of a new standard scheme by the British Geological Survey (BGS) and the United Kingdom Offshore Operators Association (UKOOA).